Digital Currency Group: 2023–present

 DCG stated that "due to the state of the broader economy and prolonged crypto winter, along with the challenging regulatory environment for digital assets in the U.S," it shut down TradeBlock, an institutional trading platform, on May 31, 2023.
 At that time, Luno was still owned by DCG.
 In July 2023, it was reported that DCG would sell CoinDesk for $125 million.
 At the time, DCG had closed HQ, its wealth management unit.
 With Barry Silbert remaining CEO, in July 2023, DCG appointed Mark Shifke as its CFO.

 In July 2023, DCG's crypto lending arm Genesis Global was still undergoing bankruptcy proceedings.
-In July 2023, Gemini sued DCG in New York citing fraud, with the intent of reclaiming funds.
+In July 2023, Gemini sued DCG in New York, citing fraud, with the intent of reclaiming funds.
 In August 2023 DCG reportedly faced an unannounced probe by the New York Attorney General, who was seeking information related to the financial dealings of DCG's subsidiary Genesis.

-A new Chapter 11 deal was agreed on with DCG and lender Genesis Global as well as a major creditor group in late August 2023.
+A new Chapter 11 deal was agreed on with DCG and lender Genesis Global, as well as a major creditor group, in late August 2023.
 The agreement involved paying out up to 90% of the amount owed to Genesis customers using new loans.

 In October 2023, the New York attorney general filed a lawsuit against DCG, Gemini Trust, and Genesis Capital for allegedly defrauding more than 230,000 investors of more than $1.1 billion.
-The companies allegedly lied to investors about the expected returns on their investments and in regard to their safety, while also concealing losses from them and the public.
-DCG replied that they would fight the claims, and that they were “shocked by the baseless allegations.”
+The companies allegedly lied to investors about the expected returns on their investments and regarding their safety, while also concealing losses from them and the public.
+DCG replied that they would fight the claims, and that they were "shocked by the baseless allegations."
+The bankruptcy proceedings continued until May 2024, when the US Bankruptcy Court for the Southern District of New York Court formally approved the finalized Genesis bankruptcy restructuring plan.
+Genesis' restructuring was completed in August 2024, and it began distributions valued on an in-kind basis to creditors of around $4 billion.